WikiHouse-Foundation/experiments/display-wikihouse-studio2/readme.md

 * Enables real-time zoom, pan and rotate of the design
 * Views have shade and shadow
 * Slider bar controls exploded view
+* Buttons for
+	* Section View
+	* Plan View
+	* Reset View
 * Highlight and heads-up display of clicked-on object properties
-	* Will eventually display link to spec clause, IFC, bom etc
+	* Will eventually display link to spec clause, IFC, BofM etc
 * Background is three circular gradients with random colors
+* Slide-out menu enables basic operation on mobile device

 ### Road Map